mibwurrepo/Microbial-bioinformatics-introductory-course-Material-2018/04-MAW-PIII.md

     face = "italic", colour = "Black", angle = 0)))

-## Now we need to plot at family level, We can do it as follows:
+## Now we need to plot at family level, we can do it as follows:

 # first remove the phy_tree